RazeLighter777/site/blog/content/post/landlock.md

 draft = false
 title = 'Landlock-ing Linux'
 type = 'post'
-description = 'What landlock can add to the state of Linux security'
+description = 'What Landlock can add to the state of Linux security'
 +++
 ### Landlock: What Is It?